TraceLarson/WD6-ProjectPortfolio/README.md

 # WD6-ProjectPorfolio
 Portfolio Repo For Project &amp; Porfolio 6 at Full Sail University Online

+## Getting Started
+This section will help you get a local copy of the project up and running on your machine.

 To run application make sure you have mongoDB installed and it is running.
 Also install concurrently globally:
 ```